 andUpper

-case can cause coding issues if switching between operating systems (Mac vs Linux vs Windows).
+case can cause coding issues when switching between operating systems (Mac vs Linux vs Windows).
 To avoid case issues, using lower case naming or CamelCase.
 CamelCase is the practice of writing phrases without spaces or punctuation, indicating the separation of words with a single capitalized letter (e.g., instead of survey data, you would write SurveyData).

 For practical examples of naming conventions, watch the following video:

-Proprietary File Formats
+File Formats

 Choosing formats that are operating system and tool-agnostic such as .csv